 In Fall 2018, another Teacher reached out to me to tell me that various teachers had fled the hagwon since his arrival.
 This was the first communication I had from anyone at Lykeion since leaving in March 2017 so it alerted me that conditions had not improved.
 His experience was pretty much identical to mine.
 Ultimately he decided to do a midnight run.

-February 2019 – Several Teachers Report Poor Conditions at Lykeion Gwanggyo Campus (All Flee in March 2019)
+Spring 2019 – Several Teachers Report Poor Conditions at Lykeion Gwanggyo Campus.
+All Leave.

 Ongoing – 2017 to Present